umhau/PXEN/README.md

 - Transport cost is zero;
 - The network is homogeneous.

 Examine every line of code for these assumptions.
+Note, however, that we do assume the network is appropriate for a xen hypervisor cluster.

 ## design points